Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/buffer-overflow.md

 ![image](https://user-images.githubusercontent.com/94720207/169181279-72b722a1-fb3f-4e3b-af8f-e06b649d71d2.png)

 ### Steps to conduct a buffer overflow

-1. Spiking
+1. Spiking - Method to find vuln part of the program
-2. Fuzzing
+2. Fuzzing - Send a bunch of characters and see if we can break it
-3. Finding the Offset
+3. Finding the Offset - At what point did we break it
-4. Overwhelming the EIP
+4. Overwriting the EIP - Overwriting the Poiting Address and control it
-5. Finding Bad Characters
+5. Finding Bad Characters - ...
-6. Finding the Right Module
+6. Finding the Right Module - ...
-7. Generating Shellcode
+7. Generating Shellcode - Once we know the bad characters and right module we can generate a shellcode
 8. Root!